Siyuexi/siyuexi.github.io/_pages/about.md

 🔑 His objective is to provide non-trivial insights into AI models to address impactful challenges in real-world SE scenarios.
 He is trying hard to work toward this and hopes to conduct interesting yet meaningful research one day. 🫨

-😊 He is currently looking for *visiting* or *internship* opportunities.
-Feel free to reach out if you are interested and would like to discuss ideas or collaborate on research project.

 ***P.S.*** My name "Junjielong Xu" is written as "徐俊杰龙" in Chinese, and is pronounced like "Joon-jyeh-long Shoo."

 # 🔥 News

-- *2025.04*: &nbsp;🎉🎉 I started my internship in MarsCode, Bytedance.（*筋斗云人才计划* ）
+- *2025.04*: &nbsp;🎉🎉 I started my internship in Trae Research, Bytedance.（*筋斗云人才计划* ）
 - *2025.03*: &nbsp;🎉🎉 I served as Art Design Chair for **FSE'26**.
 - *2025.01*: &nbsp;🎉🎉 I served as Program Committee for **FSE'25** industry track.
 - *2025.01*: &nbsp;🎉🎉 One first-authored paper was accepted by **ICLR'25**.